PratyushKing/cosmosCLI/README.md

 <img src="https://img.shields.io/github/downloads/PratyushKing/cosmosCLI/total" />
 <br>

+### Note for old projects made with CosmosCLI:
+When you update or install a new version of CosmosCLI and you want to update your project with the latest default CosmosBuildFile.
+You can get the latest default file from /etc/CosmosCLI/skel and the skel is basically meaning skeleton for the newest CosmosBuildFile.

 ## Latest Changes that are in process:
 - Fixes cosmos new project Kernel.cs file name error. (that was somehow not fixed in cosmos itself)
 - Adds a `runProfile` option to the `CosmosBuildFile`